Causal structure in spin-foams: EPRL model and its causal structure

+It then becomes an option to only consider some terms in the sum and thus partially or completely fix the causal structure in the bulk.
+The discussion of Sec.~\ref{sec:causal_path_integral} still holds.
+The choice to consider Feynman-like propagator or Hadamard-like function then depends on what is meant to be computed: a causal propagator or a projector on the physical Hilbert space.
+This conclusion answers some questions that were raised previously in the context of loop quantum cosmology \cite{Ashtekar:2010ve,Henderson:2010qd}.

 The causal EPRL model is not a new model, but rather an interpretation of different components of the standard vertex amplitude in terms of causal structures.
 This interpretation is motivated \textit{a priori} by the understanding that discrete causal structures can be encoded on wedges, and \textit{a posteriori} by the asymptotics of the causal vertex.
-In the next section, we discuss how the proposal connects to earlier results, and this motivates the idea that taking causality into account could cure some of the EPRL model's known issues.